 How to Clean A Paintball Marker

-Although you may consider cleaning your paintball marker one of the more boring tasks when it comes to paintball, it may be one of the most important things you do.
-Having a clean and well-kept marker can make all of the difference out on the field.
-Having your gun jam or not shooting accurately can only lead to catastrophe for you and your team.
+You may consider cleaning your paintball marker one of the more boring tasks when it comes to paintball.
+However, it may be one of the most important things you do.
+Keeping your paintball marker clean and well-kept can make all of the difference out on the field.
+Having your gun jam or shooting inaccurately can only lead to catastrophe for you and your team.

-So… how do you clean your paintball marker?
+What is exactly the best way to clean your paintball marker?
 Below, we’ve outlined a step by step guide that easily outlines and breaks down the steps in cleaning a paintball gun.
-A small disclaimer before we begin….
-These are general guidelines to follow; each gun is made differently and may require unique/different steps to clean your gun.
+A small disclaimer before we begin… These are general guidelines to follow; each gun is made differently and may require unique/different steps to clean your gun.
 If your owner’s manual says something different than what is listed below, then follow those directions.
-We do not want you messing up your gun and having more expenses because of our blog post.
+We don’t want you messing up your gun and having more expenses because of our blog post.
 This is just a helpful guide.

-The good news is that the process and steps necessary for fully cleaning your paintball marker and getting your equipment “battle ready” are simple and easy to follow.
-All you will need for this process is:
+The good news is the process and necessary steps to thoroughly clean your paintball marker and getting your equipment “battle ready” are simple and easy to follow.
+For the cleaning process, you will need the following material:

 - Pull through squeegees